Please use the icons,

 article, below presents an interesting

-will you and your family do when the lights go
+will you and your family do in the city or

 Like it or not,